SujeethJinesh/ME344/summer_2025/README.md

 `ssh -L 11434:localhost:11434 student@hpcc-cluster-[C] -t ssh -L 11434:localhost:11434 compute-1-1`

+Finally, we'll also want to port forward our vector database!

+`ssh -L 8000:localhost:8000 student@hpcc-cluster-[C] -t ssh -L 8000:localhost:8000 compute-1-1`

 If you navigate to `localhost:3000` on your computer, you'll see the chat interface!

 Try playing around with the chat interface.
-This chat interface is missing a key feature though, it's connected to your backend model but does not actually use any of the data we stored in our vector database!
+This chat interface is connected to your backend model and uses the data we stored in our vector database!

-To use our vector database, we have a little bit of work to do.
-You will see that there's a file called `Rag.tsx`, this file is where you'll be making some small code changes.

-We will update the code to connect to our backend vector database, get our embedding data, and augment it to our user generated query.

-# TODO finish this explanation
+# System Prompt Engineering

 Lastly, one way to tune the model is to try making changes to the system prompt in `Chat.tsx`.
 You can instruct the model to behave in some way.

+This system prompt is a precursor that tells you

 ## Look at metrics